secdevlpr26/WeChat-Extract-Decompile/README.md

          $ adb pull /sdcard/<path in the mobile>/<wxapkg filename> <path to the computer>

- 6. To Decompile the extracted Binary files,used the following Github repo for Python3:
+ 6. To Decompile the extracted Binary files,used the following Github repo:

                https://github.com/Supraja9726/decrypt-unpack-wxapkg